 If you have given your body several months and still feel that looseness or reduced sensation is holding you back, it may be appropriate to consider medical treatments that go beyond lifestyle changes and exercises.

-Non-surgical vaginal tightening is designed to nudge your own tissue to repair itself.
-At AgeRejuvenation, vaginal rejuvenation uses a specialized V-Series radiofrequency handpiece that delivers controlled warmth inside the vaginal canal.
+At AgeRejuvenation, our non-surgical vaginal rejuvenation treatment uses a specialized V-Series radiofrequency handpiece that delivers controlled warmth inside the vaginal canal.
 This energy reaches the deeper layers of tissue where collagen and elastin live, encouraging new collagen growth and improved blood flow while keeping the surface comfortable.

 What to Expect During Treatment